 - 1 cup low-fat shredded mozzarella cheese

-- ¼ cup grated Parmesan cheese + more for topping
+- 1/4 cup grated Parmesan cheese (plus more for topping)

-- Heat a cast iron or oven-safe skillet over medium heat.
-Once hot add 1 Tbsp olive oil, shallot and garlic.
+Heat a cast iron or oven-safe skillet over medium heat.
+Once hot add 1 Tbsp olive oil, shallot and garlic (amount for oil as original recipe is written // use half of total if altering batch size).
 Stir constantly as to not to let it burn.

-- Add Brussels sprouts, ¼ tsp each sea salt and pepper and stir.
+Add Brussels sprouts, sea salt and pepper and stir.
 Cook for 3-4 minutes or until tender and slightly wilted and then remove from heat, turning off burner as well.

-- Use additional Tbsp olive oil to lightly grease the cast iron so the dip doesn’t stick.
-Spoon dip back into the skillet and bake at 375 for 11-13 minutes or until hot and bubbly.
+Use remaining olive oil (1 Tbsp as original recipe is written) to lightly grease the cast iron so the dip doesn’t stick.
+Spoon dip back into the skillet and bake at 375 degrees F (190 C) for 11-13 minutes or until hot and bubbly.
 Serve with veggies, pita, crackers, bread or tortilla chips.
 Tortilla chips were my favorite.